afstanton/geodesic/docs/Development/Technical Architecture.md

 ```

 ### Database Optimizations
-- Indexes on all foreign keys
+- Composite indexes on (tenant_id, primary_key) for all tables
-- Partial indexes for tenant queries
+- Partial indexes for tenant-specific queries
-- Table partitioning for time-series data
+- Table partitioning for time-series data by tenant_id
-- Connection pooling per tenant
+- Single connection pool with efficient query scoping
+- Ensure all queries use tenant_id in WHERE clause

 ## Deployment Architecture